 AP/IB credit is reviewed and awarded by the Office of the University Registrar.
 Some of these credits will serve as a prerequisite for higher-level courses.
-AP/IB credit cannot be used to satisfy divisional requirements; however, credits earned through AP/IB will count toward the 120 hours necessary to graduate.
-Instructions for submitting scores are on p.
-102.
+AP/IB credit cannot be used to satisfy divisional requirements.
+However, credits earned through AP/IB will count toward the 120 hours necessary to graduate.
+Instructions for submitting scores are below.